jplatte/blog.turbo.fish/content/cargo-features.md

 ```

 is done using the name you chose, rather than the original name.
 This means you
-can reuse the original crate name as the name of a feature[^1]!
+can reuse the original crate name as the name of a feature!
 However, it also
 means that you now have to refer to the dependency using a different name in
 your code.
 Unless…